Hello, I’m Julie.

 I’ve worked as a PA to a PA, an arts officer and an editor.

-I spent three years working on the London 2012 Olympic and Paralympic Games, and I still know very little about sport.
-But it was an amazing ride.
+I spent three years working on the London 2012 Olympic and Paralympic Games, but I still know very little about sport.

 I practiced mindfulness meditation before it was cool (or annoying – depending on your point of view).